Haufe-Lexware/wicked.haufe.io/doc/kubernetes/deploy/README.md

 For a general description, please see [Deploying to Kubernetes](../../deploying-to-kubernetes.md).

+**IMPORTANT** THIS DOCUMENTATION IS NOT MAINTAINED ANYMORE, THE RECOMMENDED WAY OF RUNNING WICKED IN KUBERNETES IS USING THE [HELM TEMPLATES](../../../wicked/README.md).

+The documentation and Helm charts will be updated for the 0.12.1 version.

 ## Content

 The Kubernetes sample deployment script consists of the following parts: